 Finland

 The ranking explained Finland sits at #12 globally, placing it within Level 1.
-The ranking reflects a country with genuinely strong retail infrastructure, consistent nationwide labelling, and a government dietary framework that formally prioritises plant-based proteins.
+The ranking reflects a country with strong retail infrastructure, consistent nationwide labelling, and a government dietary framework that formally prioritises plant-based proteins.
 Consistent "Vegaaninen" labelling across the major supermarket groups means self-catering is reliable at scale across the country.

 Vegetarian does not mean vegan Finnish menus may offer vegetarian options, but vegetarian cooking in this context routinely includes dairy and eggs.
 Cream, butter and sour cream appear throughout traditional recipes.
 Ask specifically whether a dish is vegan, not just vegetarian.